Shrinidhikulkarni7/Add-Comments-Files-Folders/README.md

 it wil fetch all the files inside directory and comments to it.

-The comments can be changed in echo command present in filter.sh.
+The comments can be changed in echo command present in filter.sh and addComment.sh